Green Class

 SPECIAL RESOURCE PROVISION- GREEN CLASS

 Green Class is our Special Resource Provision for nursery age pupils who have Social Communication Needs, including Autism, Moderate Learning Difficulties and Severe Learning Difficulties.
-Green Class provides places for up to 10 pre-school age children.
-5 in the morning and 5 in the afternoon.
+Green Class provides places for up to 14 pre-school age children.
+7 in the morning and 7 in the afternoon.
 The unit provides a communication-centred environment that supports the children in all areas of their learning.
 There are an additional 8 Supported Places and these children are able to spend time in both mainstream and within the Green Class to have opportunities for specialist interventions.
-Children in outreach placements are supported by a trained nursery nurse with a ratio of 3 adults to 5 children under the direction of a Specialist Teacher.
-All places are allocated by the Local Authority through a panel.
+Children in Green Class and Supported Places are under the direction of a Specialist Teacher.

-The Green Class team consists of a teacher in charge, a specialist Speech and Language Therapist (SaLT), an Occupational Therapist (OT) and early years educators.
-By combining equally the disciplines of teaching and speech and language therapy the team is able to plan and deliver a highly specialised curriculum.
-Each child follows an Individual Education Plan based on his/her developmental needs across all areas of the Foundation Stage curriculum.
+The team consists of a teacher in charge, a specialist Speech and Language Therapist (SaLT), an Occupational Therapist (OT) and early years educators.
+By combining equally the disciplines of teaching and speech and language therapy, the team is able to plan and deliver a highly specialised curriculum.

 SCERTS